 In order to measure a student's satisfactory progress toward a degree, diploma, or certificate requirements, the student's total academic record at Central Piedmont Community College will be evaluated whether or not the student received financial aid for the entire time of enrollment.

 Cumulative Credit Hours Attempted—Cumulative credit hours attempted are defined as all credit hours attempted at CPCC, and all credit hours transferred from other institutions.
-Attempted credits include courses with grades of "A" through "F", "W", "I/A", "I/B", "I/C", "I/D", "I/F" or "I".
+Attempted credits include courses with grades of "A" through "F", "W", "I/A", "I/B", "I/C", "I/D", "I/F", "I", “P”, or “R”.

 Repeated Courses—will be counted as hours attempted and also toward maximum credits allowable for each type of program for financial aid.

-Students with changes grade type of an "audit" (AU) after the disbursement of financial aid will be reviewed for an enrollment status change.
+Students who change their grade/course type to "audit" (AU) after the disbursement of financial aid will be reviewed for an enrollment status change.
 This change may result in a reduction of financial aid eligibility and a balance owed to the college.

 Cumulative Grade Point Average - A student's cumulative grade point average must meet the minimum standards of the institution according to their degree intentions.
-The minimum cumulative grade point average for graduation at CPCC is 2.0.
+The minimum cumulative grade point average for financial aid is 2.0.

 Reducing enrollment during any semester can create serious consequences for financial aid recipients: